CSNY-FM70/DARCY/README.md

 Persisting Issues:

-	- Optimize nodes & triplets search -> first hard coded ooptimization *then* use OpenMP
+	- Optimize nodes & triplets search -> first hard code optimization *then* use OpenMP
 	- Make the complete Galerkin Matrix Sparse

 To be implemented: